rbuttric/Airborne-Analytics/README.md

 - ODBC Data Source Adminstrator (32-bit): It is a component in the Microsoft Windows operating system that allows you to create and manage ODBC data sources.
 - Microsoft SQL Server Management Studio (v19.1): It offers an alternative approach to connecting to AWS SQL Server and querying data from our AWS tables.
 - Dash (v2.7.0): Dash is the most downloaded, trusted Python framework for building ML & data science web apps.
-- Plotly (v5.9.0): The interactive graphing library for Python.

 ## Files and order of execution
 ### AWS Data Loads